changgyhub/ufldl/README.md

 * There are two changes in `sampleIMAGES.m`:
   1. Three parameters (images, patchDim, numPatches) are added to the function, so that we can customize patch choice;<br>
   2. The rescaling from [-1, 1] to [0.1, 0.9] is deleted, because we have to ensure an average of 0. (see comment for explanation).<br>

+##Exercise 10: ICA
+#####The following files are the core of this exercise:<br>
+* `orthonormalICACost.m`: compute J and ▽J. See [here](http://ufldl.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea "Deriving gradients using the backpropagation idea") for the method of calculating gradient.
+Notice that here we use L2 norm instead of L1 to compute J. An intoduction to L0, L1, L2 norm can be found at [here](http://blog.csdn.net/zouxy09/article/details/24971995 "机器学习中的范数规则化之（一）L0、L1与L2范数") (in Chinese).<br>
+* `ICAExercise.m`: The overall procedure, including Initialization of parameters, Sample patches, ZCA whiten patches, Gradient checking, and Optimization for orthonormal ICA.<br>

+#####Notes:
+* This exercise will take around 1-2 days for a laptop to run.<br>